schleepy401/cringe-scraper/README.md

   - *Bugs with the current version:*
     - The custom requests thing doesn't return the exact correct number of memes as of now.
     - The memes may not be randomised, this only returns reddit posts from the hot posts feed of the subreddits.
+### Version 3.0
+  - *Date of release:* 21st May, 2021
+  - *New features with this build:*
+    - The API now supports custom subreddit search via the argument ```sub```.
+Please check the <a href="making-custom-requests">Making Custom Requests</a> section for more information.
+  - *Bugs with the current version:*
+    - There are still bugs with the randomisation of memes and exact meme numbering.
+Working on it as well.
 <!-- TODO
 ## Build your own API using this source code
 -->